lukematheny/lukematheny.github.io/projects.md

 Finally, the project involved creating a non-Arduino implementation, which can be seen in the breadboard image.
 This involved learning C and the STM32CubeIDE to build the project, and installing and modifying drivers to run the display.
 What you see in the PCB image below is an STM32 processor unit, which I put on a custom board.
 This diverges from Arduino majorly.
 The code, IDE, and general development environment is what I'd use in a professional environment.

+The schematic for the board was made painstakingly over hours using KiCAD.
+I created my own footprints, combed through datasheets, and cross-referenced parts on JLCPCB to ensure the board could be built by my manufacturer.

 <img src="images/slideman.png" alt="breadboard" width="300"/>
 <img src="images/pcb.png" alt="pcb" width="300"/>